Microsoft’s obsession with Windows is ending, and I couldn’t be happier

 Google demoed an AI-powered virtual assistant that sounds uncannily human as it calls a restaurant and reserves you a table.
 Facebook showed how it's using AI to weed out bad behavior on Instagram, while also scanning all your photos to reproduce a virtual version of your childhood home.

-And Microsoft presented a world in which AI helps make devices easier to use for people with disabilities.
+And Microsoft, which repositioned its own assistant, Cortana, presented a world in which AI helps make devices easier to use for people with disabilities.

 The new features Google, Facebook and Microsoft showcased worked so well on any device that no one made more than a passing reference to what computer or phone was on stage.